The-Politico/jsx2jpg/docs/examples/HelloData.md

 ## Creating Multiple Images

-Your data file can also return an array, and `jsx2jpg` will create a new image for each one.
+Your data file can also be an array, and `jsx2jpg` will create a new image for each one.
 If you're doing this you'll need to make sure there's a key in your data objects that has the expected filename output.
 This key is `id` by default but you can customize it using the `--fileAccessor` prop in your CLI.

 These files: